Hedrahexon/X9C103S/README.md

 #### Method I

-1. Download the latest zip file
+1. Download the latest release from the [GitHub releases page](https://github.com/yourusername/X9C103S/releases).
+2. Extract the downloaded ZIP file.
-2. Go to Arduino IDE
+3. Go to Arduino IDE
-3. Click on 'Sketch'
+4. Click on 'Sketch'
-4. Click on 'Include Library'
+5. Click on 'Include Library'
-5. Click on 'Add .ZIP Library...'
+6. Click on 'Add .ZIP Library...'
-6. Browse to the location of the zip file
+7. Browse to the location of the zip file
-7. Click on the zip file
+8. Click on the zip file

 #### Method II